 We should caution you that your credit score will take a temporary hit, since applying for a credit card results in a hard inquiry.
 Getting a new card will also lower the average age of your credit accounts, so be aware of these impacts before applying for credit.

 Why it helps: This is another way to increase the amount of available credit (just like increasing the credit limits on your existing cards).
-So, as long you keep your spending low and make regular payments, you should see your credit utilization improve.
+So, as long as you keep your spending low and make regular payments, you should see your credit utilization improve.

 Pay off your balances

-This one is dependent on your financial situation, but if you carry a balance on any of your revolving credit, paying it off will reduce the other side of the credit utilization equation – your credit balances.
+This one is dependent on your financial situation.
+But if you carry a balance on any of your revolving credit, paying it off will reduce the other side of the credit utilization equation – your credit balances.

 If you currently have credit card debt with high interest and need help paying it off, we suggest looking into a balance transfer credit card.
 These cards offer introductory balance transfer offers, where you'll get a very reduced rate for a short period of time.